horodylova/dashboard-marketing/README.md

-# 📊 Marketing Campaign Analytics Dashboard
+# 📊 Marketing Campaign Analytics Dashboard Update
 Automated social media advertising campaign monitoring and analysis system for marketing agencies

 ## 🚀 About the Project